Blueberry Simple Syrup For Coffee

 - Blueberry lavender syrup – add some dried culinary lavender while simmering, strain out with the solids.
 The floral pairing is genuinely excellent.

 - Blueberry vanilla syrup – add vanilla extract off the heat.
-Softer and more dessert-forward, really good over ice cream or in a vanilla latte.
+Softer and more dessert-forward, really good over ice cream or in a vanilla iced latte.

 - Blueberry lemon syrup – double the lemon juice and add a strip of lemon zest while simmering.
 Brighter and sharper, better suited to lemonade and cocktails than the standard version.